-Direct impacts from exposure to CO2 relate primarily to accumulation of CO2 in poorly ventilated or confined areas.
-CO2 is not toxic.
+Direct impacts from exposure to $CO_2$ relate primarily to accumulation of $CO_2$ in poorly ventilated or confined areas. $CO_2$ is not toxic.
 There is no known health effect of chronic exposure to concentrations below 1%.
-The actual average concentration of CO2 in the atmosphere is 0.037%.
-On the other hand, at concentrations above about 2%, CO2 has a strong effect on respiratory physiology and at concentrations above 7-10%, it can cause unconsciousness and death (IPCC 2005).
-Consequently, the accumulation of CO2 in a poorly ventilated area (e.g., in confined outdoor environments, in caves, or in buildings) is a potential risk to humans and terrestrial ecosystems.
-Concentrations in surface air will be strongly influenced by surface topography and atmospheric conditions (Benson et al., 2002).
-Because CO2 is 50% denser than air, there is a risk of accumulation in confined spaces.
+The current average concentration of $CO_2$ in the atmosphere is ~0.038%.
+On the other hand, at concentrations above about 2%, $CO_2$ has a strong effect on respiratory physiology and at concentrations above 7-10%, it can cause unconsciousness and death (IPCC 2005).
+Consequently, the accumulation of $CO_2$ in a poorly ventilated area (e.g., in confined outdoor environments, in caves, or in buildings) is a potential risk to humans and terrestrial ecosystems.
+Concentrations (Benson et al., 2002).
+Because $CO_2$ is 50% denser than air, there is a potential risk of accumulation in confined spaces.
 The impact of a small leak on terrestrial and marine ecosystems is not well understood yet; still, some studies have highlighted this as a potential issue (Benson et al., 2002; IEA-GHG 2007b).

-Other potential impacts relate primarily to the movement of CO2 (or other fluids) into other compartments in the geologic system.
-Migrating CO2 can alter the chemistry of groundwater, either directly (by dissolving into the water and causing subsequent dissolution of other inorganic and organic material into the water) or indirectly (by mobilizing and transporting components from another part of the geologic system into the groundwater).
+Other potential impacts relate primarily to the movement of $CO_2$ (or other fluids) into other compartments in the geologic system.
+Migrating $CO_2$ can alter the chemistry of groundwater, either directly (by dissolving into the water and causing subsequent dissolution of other inorganic and organic material into the water) or indirectly (by mobilizing and transporting components from another part of the geologic system into the groundwater).
 In the worst case, the impact may require water treatment prior to the use of groundwater for drinking or irrigation.
-Migration of CO2 to other resource reservoirs in the subsurface is a potential risk associated with CO2 release.
-An example might be the movement of CO2 into a natural gas reservoir, which could impact the purity of the natural gas and, hence, require the separation of CO2 following production of the gas.
-Finally, an additional potential impact relates to the displacement of brines (and potentially other fluids) by the injected CO2, causing many of the same impact outlined for CO2 movement.
+Migration of $CO_2$ to other resource reservoirs in the subsurface is a potential risk associated with $CO_2$ leakage.
+An example might be the movement of $CO_2$ into a natural gas reservoir, which could impact the purity of the natural gas and, hence, require the separation of $CO_2$ following production of the gas.
+Finally, an additional potential impact relates to the displacement of brines (and potentially other fluids) by the injected $CO_2$ , causing many of the same impact outlined for $CO_2$ movement.

 Another class of potential impacts includes geomechanical and geophysical events.
-The injection of CO_2 at pressures higher than the formation pressure can induce fracturing, potentially creating new pathways for CO_2 migration.
-In addition, the injection of CO_2 raises reservoir fluid pressures, which in most cases is anticipated to dissipate over a large area.
+The injection of $CO_2$ at pressures higher than the formation pressure can induce fracturing, potentially creating new pathways for $CO_2$ migration.
+(However, it is expected that many regulatory agencies may require that pressures be maintained below the rock-fracturing pressure.)
+In addition, the injection of $CO_2$ raises reservoir fluid pressures, which in most cases is anticipated to dissipate over a large area.
 The change in stress state has the potential to induce seismic activity in the geologic system, which has been observed in a variety of reservoirs that have experienced large injection or production of fluids.
 Generally, these events are small in scale (posing no risk to surface structures) and can be used to map fluid movements through passive seismic monitoring.